VertisPro/termsearcher/Readme.md

 ![alt text][logo]

-It was build using Go and python and can be scaled to serve 50+ users on a single instance.
+It was built using Go and python and can be scaled to serve 50+ users on a single instance.

 Please note that this code is not production ready.